bhuvangolhar/Data-Structures-and-Algorithms/String/string_buffer.md

 ➤ StringBuffer is thread-safe, meaning multiple threads cannot access the same object simultaneously without synchronization.

-➤ Because of synchronization, it is slower than StringBuilder.

 ➤ It is very useful in multi-threaded applications where data safety is more important than speed.